 This depends on your health insurance coverage and where you live.
 Most insurance plans should cover female sterilization with no out-of-pocket costs.
 If you do have to pay out of pocket, vasectomy is less expensive than female sterilization—usually about one-third as much as a tubal ligation.

 Can I get it reversed?

 Both vasectomy and tubal ligation should be considered permanent procedures.
-Having either type of sterilization reversed is expensive and sometimes doesn’t succeed.
+Having either type of sterilization reversed is expensive (and not usually covered by insurance) and sometimes doesn’t succeed.
 About half of couples report a successful pregnancy after reversing either type of sterilization, but it depends on lots of factors, including the type of surgery done, your age, and the time since sterilization.

 If you’re not really certain that you don’t want (more) kids, you can consider other methods that are safe, highly effective, and can last many years, like the implant or the IUD.
 Some health care providers hesitate to help young patients who request sterilization, possibly because of the research showing that women under 30 who get tubal ligations are more likely to regret the decision later.
 This can be frustrating, but if you're really sure sterilization is the right choice for you, look for a provider who will respect that.

 Hers vs. His

 How do you decide who gets the snip?
 Some women think that birth control is a woman’s responsibility or that their partner will not be interested.
 In the United States, female sterilization is much more common than male sterilization.
 However, in a study of men who received vasectomy, the most common reasons for men to choose vasectomy were its simplicity and safety.
 The men also felt it was time for them to take contraceptive responsibility.

 So, if you are deciding whether or not to get sterilized, make sure you understand your options and discuss them with your partner!
 Remember, sterilization is permanent and you should be certain of your decision, whatever you choose.